Relativistic Jets and Winds in Radio-Identified Supermassive Black Hole Binary Candidates: Interpretation of Observations

 \subsubsection{Model Application}

-We apply our model to PKS J0805 with a similar set of parameters as PKS 2131: $\theta_j=0.1$, $\Gamma_j=10$, $\gamma_{e,\min}=10$, $\gamma_{e,\max}=300$, $p=1.2$, $\beta_w=0.9$, $\beta_H=0.02$, and $r_{\max}=r_{\min}+60 \,(\nu /15 \text{ GHz})^{-1}$ ly.
+We apply our model to PKS J0805 with a similar set of parameters as PKS 2131: $\theta_j=0.1$, $\Gamma_j=10$, $\gamma_{e,\min}=10$, $\gamma_{e,\max}=300$, $p=1.2$, $\beta_w=0.9$, $\beta_H=0.02$, and $r_{\max}=r_{\min}+60 \,(\nu(1+z_S) /15 \text{ GHz})^{-1}$ ly.
 We use lower jet power $L_e+L_m=5\times10^{45}$ erg s$^{-1}$ and suppose $i=5^\circ$, as there is no VLBI estimated viewing inclination.
-We do not need to adjust the flux by a constant offset to match the OVRO data, but an additional constant $\sim0.07$ Jy flux is needed to match the ACT data in each band.
 We show our model results in Fig. \ref{fig:quivering_J0805}.
-The peaks have large variability, so we choose to match the lower luminosity peaks.
-Our model reproduces the phase shifts in the ACT data well (right panel of Fig. \ref{fig:quivering_J0805}).
+The OVRO peaks have large variability, so we choose to match the lower flux peaks.
+We do not need to adjust the flux by a constant offset to match the OVRO data, but an additional constant $\sim0.07$ Jy flux is needed to match the ACT data in each band. {The discrepancy in offsets could be due to complexities in emission that we are not modeling.
+While it is possible to reproduce these features with an ad hoc model, we choose to recover the principal features of the observations with a simple physical description.
+Note that the ACT light curves correspond to a period where the OVRO flux is high, suggesting that the constant excess needed by the ACT light curves could be the result of a flare in a {non-sinusoidally varying} emission component.
+Without much VLBI information for this source, however, we cannot otherwise easily distinguish flux from {non-sinusoidal} components.} Nonetheless, our model reproduces the phase shifts in the ACT data well (right panel of Fig. \ref{fig:quivering_J0805}).
 PKS J0805 light curves at more observing frequencies would be needed to validate the trend and place stronger constraints on these parameters.